+MYCaW Concerns

-MYCaW Concerns: MYCaW concerns at baseline (n=128 Concern 1, n=123 Concern 2) were coded according to [11].
-45% of concerns reported were in the S1: 'psychological and emotional' category that has 13 types of concerns.
+MYCaW concerns at baseline (n = 128 Concern 1, n = 123 Concern 2) were coded according to Jolliffe et al.11 A total of 45% of concerns reported were in the S1: "psychological and emotional" category that has 13 types of concerns.
 The most commonly reported concerns here were family problems and relationships, emotional problems, adapting and coping, and psychological issues.
-20% of concerns were in Category S4: 'Concerns about Wellbeing' which has 6 concern types.
-Here concerns focussed on general wellbeing, nutrition, exercise and relaxation.
-16% of reported concerns were in S2: 'physical concerns' which included physical problems in general, concerns about recurrence and spread, concerns with pains and aches, and poor energy levels.
+20% of concerns were in Category S4: "Concerns about Well-being," which has 6 concern types.
+Here concerns focused on general well-being, nutrition, exercise, and relaxation.
+Sixteen percent of reported concerns were in S2: "physical concerns," which included physical problems in general, concerns about recurrence and spread, concerns with pains and aches, and poor energy levels.

-12% of concerns were in Category S5: 'practical concerns' relating to work and finances, and 7% of pressing concerns were in Category S3: 'hospital cancer treatment concerns' and related almost exclusively to aspects of cancer treatment in general.
+Twelve percent of concerns were in Category S5: "practical concerns" relating to work and finances, and 7% of pressing concerns were in Category S3: "hospital cancer treatment concerns" and related almost exclusively to aspects of cancer treatment in general.

+MYCaW Scores

-MYCaW Scores: Mean scores at baseline are shown in Table 2.
-For both Concerns 1 and 2, statistically significant mean improvements were reported directly after the LWC (p< 0.000, in each case), which continued to improve throughout the 12 months follow-up.
-Mean Wellbeing scores were statistically significantly improved at all time-points relative to baseline.
-The biggest mean wellbeing score change was observed immediately after the course (0.86, p<0.000), mean change at 12 months was 0.63 (p=0.005).
-Significant improvement across all time-points (p<0.000) for Concern 1, Concern 2, Wellbeing and Profile scores were detected (Friedman test).
+Mean scores at baseline are shown in Table 2.
+For both Concerns 1 and 2, statistically significant mean improvements were reported directly after the LWC (P < .000, in each case), which continued to improve throughout the 12-month follow-up.
+Mean well-being scores were statistically significantly improved at all time points relative to baseline.
+The biggest mean wellbeing score change was observed immediately after the course (0.86, P < .000), mean change at 12 months was 0.63 (P = .005).
+Significant improvement across all time points (P < .000) for Concern 1, Concern 2, Well-being and Profile scores were detected (Friedman test).
 Clinically relevant improvements after 12 months are detailed in Table 2.

+FACIT-SpEx Scores

-FACIT-SpEx scores: The mean baseline FACIT-SpEx scores and change in mean scores over the 12 month period are detailed in Table 2.
-Briefly, statistically significant improvements in mean total HRQoL scores were reported at all time-points compared to baseline although less so at 3 months follow up (p<0.000 6 weeks, 6 and 12 months; p=0.037 at 3 months).
-Spiritual wellbeing was significantly improved at every follow-up, emotional and functional wellbeing scores were statistically significantly improved at all time-points except at 3 months.
-Together these three domains contributed most to the improvements in HRQoL (See Table 2).
-Physical wellbeing did not significantly improve until 6 months after the course (p=0.009) then remained significantly improved at 12 months (p=0.002).
-Significant improvements in social wellbeing scores were only observed at the 6 months time-point (p=0.029).
-Friedman tests for the overall effect of time were significant for total HRQoL and all subdomains except social wellbeing (Table 2).
+The mean baseline FACIT-SpEx scores and change in mean scores over the 12-month period are detailed in Table 2.
+Briefly, statistically significant improvements in mean total HRQoL scores were reported at all time points compared with baseline although less so at 3-month follow-up (P <.000 6 weeks, 6 and 12 months; P = .037 at 3 months).
+Spiritual well-being was significantly improved at every follow-up, emotional and functional well-being scores were statistically significantly improved at all time points except at 3 months.
+Together these 3 domains contributed most to the improvements in HRQoL (see Table 2).
+Physical wellbeing did not significantly improve until 6 months after the course (P = .009), then remained significantly improved at 12 months (P = .002).
+Significant improvements in social well-being scores were only observed at the 6-month time point (P = .029).
+Friedman tests for the overall effect of time were significant for total HRQoL and all subdomains except social well-being (Table 2).